bishusom/triviaah/content/trivia-bank/music-top-50-trivias.md

 ---
+title: "Music Top 50 Trivia!"
-title: "🎵 Top 50 Music Trivia: Test Your Knowledge!
+header: "🎵 Top 50 Music Trivia: Test Your Knowledge!
 (Easy, Medium, Hard)"
-excerpt: "Who is often called the 'King of Pop'?"
+excerpt: "Turn up the volume!
+Test your music knowledge with our hit-packed trivia challenge.
+From classic rock to modern pop, see if you have what it takes to be a music maestro!"
 tags: ['music trivia', 'music quiz', 'trivia questions', 'music knowledge', 'easy trivia', 'medium trivia', 'hard trivia', 'music games']
 ---